biocore/qiime/doc/tutorials/usearch_quality_filter.rst

 Step 9.
 Cluster chimera-free sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step corresponds to what is usually known as "*OTU picking*", i.e. sequences are clustered at the desired identity level.
-Different to regular OTU picking, by using OTUpipe you have also performed error correction and chimera checking, producing a 'cleaner' set of OTUs that will contain less artifacts.
+Different to regular OTU picking, by using usearch_qf you have also performed error correction and chimera checking, producing a 'cleaner' set of OTUs that will contain less artifacts.
 Results are stored in :file:`clustered_seqs.fasta`.

 The identity percentage to cluster reads can be specified with the parameter -s or --similarity.
 In general the default of 0.97 works well for most datasets.
 The parameter --max_rejects can be modified to reduce running time during this step.